 College Choice Score: 37.75

 At the Walter E. Heller College of Business you have the freedom to go beyond the MBA program concentrations.
-The school allows you to choose concentrations like Psychology, Hospitality Management, and Managing Nonprofit Organizations.
 MBA students can choose concentrations from other graduate programs at Roosevelt University.
+The school allows you to choose interdisciplinary focus areas such as:

 Heller College of Business has eight clubs and organizations that foster networking and collaboration among particular interests.
 In some of the clubs and organizations, membership extends across the globe.
 For example NET IMPACT is an international nonprofit organization that inspires people to use the power of business to “create a more socially and environmentally sustainable world.”